Dynamic Interest Rate Model

 uint256

-The amount of reserves in the market.
+The amount of outstanding debt in the pool.

 Return data: